konstellation-io/website/content/en/docs/KRE/user/60_observavility/_index.md

 linkTitle: "Observability"
 weight: 60
 description: >
-  Add obvervability and monitorization to your projects.
+  Add obvervability and monitorization to your projects
 ---

 ## Logs